 No mining concession currently exists covering the Laver deposit.
 Boliden applied in 2014 for a mining concession covering the entirety of the deposit's Mineral Resource.
 However, in December 2016 Boliden's application for the mining concession Laver K nr 1 at Laver was rejected by the Swedish Mining Inspectorate as they argued that Natura 2000 issues also needed to be part of the evaluation.
 Boliden appealed this decision to the Swedish Government.
 In December 2020, the Swedish Government rejected Boliden's appeal.
 Boliden appealed the matter further to the Supreme Administrative Court (Högsta Förvaltningsdomstolen) in early 2021.
 In June 2022, the court judged that the denial of the concession by the government was lawful.
-Consequently, Boliden will now develop a new application for the mining concession at Laver.
+Consequently, Boliden is developing a new application for the mining concession at Laver which will be submitted during 2024.

 Multiple environmental permits will be required prior to future production startup from the Laver deposit.
-Boliden has no plans to apply for these required environmental permits until after a valid mining concession in place, if at all.
+Boliden has no plans to apply for these required environmental permits until after a valid mining concession is in place.